glynnbird/couchimport/README.md

 * --transform - the path of a transformation function (not required)
 * --meta - a json object which will be passed to the transform function (not required)
 * --buffer - the number of records written to CouchDB per bulk write (defaults to 500, not required)
-* --type - the type of file being imported, either "text" or "json" (defaults to "text", not required)
+* --type - the type of file being imported, either "text", "json" or "jsonl" (defaults to "text", not required)
 * --jsonpath - the path into the incoming JSON document (only required for type=json imports)
 * --preview - if 'true', runs in preview mode
 * --ignorefields - a comma-separated list of fields to ignore input or output